fastlane/docs/docs/generated/actions/update_project_team.md

-> This action updates the Developer Team ID of your Xcode project.
+> This action updates (or adds) the Developer Team ID of your Xcode project.

 update_project_team ||
 ---|---
 Supported platforms | ios, mac
-Author | @lgaches
+Author | @lgaches, @iBotPeaches